x

 RELATED: Austin leaders looking for ways to curb homelessness as federal funds reach cutoff point

-According to Mark Hilbelink, who is the Executive Director of the Sunrise Navigation Center, he believes the ruling will have some ramifications moving forward, but because a camp ban has been in place for years - he doesn't think it will impact as much.
+Mark Hilbelink, the executive director of the Sunrise Navigation Center, said he believes the ruling will have some ramifications moving forward, but because a camping ban has been in place for years, he doesn't think it will impact as much.

-"We've been dealing with this already, the only real thing that could probably happen is that attitudes continued to kind of be more extreme...
-And those extreme kind of attitudes don't usually lend themselves towards positive solutions," said Hilbelink.
+"We've been dealing with this already.
+The only real thing that could probably happen is that attitudes continued to kind of be more extreme ...
+And those extreme kind of attitudes don't usually lend themselves towards positive solutions," Hilbelink said.

-Hilbelink does, however, stated these bans do criminalize those who need help.
+Hilbelink does, however, think these bans criminalize those who need help.

 "We need to continue to have very practical conversations that include the amount of people that we have and the amount of interventions that we're funding.
-Because those two things clearly, whether you are on a liberal or conservative side, don't aren't matching up," said Hilbelink.
+Because those two things clearly, whether you are on a liberal or conservative side, don't aren't matching up," Hilbelink said.

 "Having personally visited numerous homeless encampments since day one of my tenure, I’ve pledged unwavering commitment to cleaning up our city and ensuring compassionate and safe resources for those experiencing homelessness, because living outside in abhorrent conditions lacking basic sanitary needs is anything but humane," Kelly said in a statement.

-In an interview with KVUE, she further explained that her support toward the ban is not by any means labeling a person who is homeless as criminal - rather further protecting public spaces and private properties.
+In an interview with KVUE, she explained that her support of the ban is not by any means labeling a person who is homeless as criminal, but rather further protecting public spaces and private properties.

-"I do believe that this will force the city of Austin to do more to help end the crisis," said Kelly.
+"I do believe that this will force the city of Austin to do more to help end the crisis," Kelly said.
 “We've come a long way since 2021 in providing a diverse, diverse portfolio of ways to help get individuals experiencing homelessness housed.
 That doesn't mean we're done.
 We have a long way to go.”

 Austin's Homeless Strategy Office released the following statement regarding the ruling: